 Rejection sensitive dysphoria, much like ADHD, touches every portion of our lives.
 We can’t leave it hanging in the closet when we head out of our homes.
 It is there, like an unwanted tag along, annoying us and wreaking havoc on our mental health and our emotional health.
 How do we manage our social lives when we are fearful that our rejection sensitivity may keep us from forming relationships with healthy individuals?

 Rejection sensitivity, much like social anxiety can leave us fearful of forming new relationships with people.
 After all, once one has been rejected romantically by a person they truly cared for, how could they not have a fear of being hurt again?
+ADHD relationships can be complicated, but worthwhile.
 While being afraid is normal, rejection sensitivity can make us upset enough that we can cause our relationships to fail before we even get started.
 That is not what you want to do.
 Here are some tips to help you date without being beaten up by your own fear of rejection.

 Being rejected is a normal part of dating and cannot be avoided